SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Methodology

 \subsection{Generate-Repair-Execute Engine}

-At a high level, \enginename\ turns textual vulnerability descriptions into executable PoCs by wrapping LLM generation in an automated generate–repair–execute loop.
-Its key idea is to treat the LLM output as a mutable draft and to split repair into two stages: a pre-execution sanitizer that applies deterministic fixes before running the test, and a post-execution debugger that emulates human debugging to fix failing tests using compiler and runtime feedback.
-The full procedure is summarized in Algorithm~\ref{alg:gre-engine}.
+\enginename turns textual vulnerability descriptions into executable PoCs via an automated generate–repair–execute loop that iteratively prompts an LLM.
+Its core consists of two repair stages: a pre-execution sanitizer and a post-execution debugger.
+The sanitizer applies deterministic rules to fix runtime dependencies and block non-faithful behaviors, while the debugger collects compiler and runtime failures and uses the resulting diagnostics to guide regeneration.